bitcoin-s/bitcoin-s-ts/wallet-server-ui/README.md

 ## Login

-The default password is "none".
-It can be overwritten at the proxy by setting the environment variable `DEFAULT_UI_PASSWORD`.
+The application password is set at the proxy by setting the environment variable `DEFAULT_UI_PASSWORD`.
 Authorization token secrets are randomly generated at each server start and do not persist validity between server runs.